Airports in Odisha: Flying To And About The Land of Temples

 Currently, there are 17 airstrips and 16 helipads.
 The major Airports in Odisha are:

-The only international airport of the state, it is named after famed aviator and freedom fighter Biju Patnaik.
+The only international airport of the state and one of the best airports in Odisha, it is named after famed aviator and freedom fighter Biju Patnaik.
 A new terminal (T1), having a capacity of about 4 million passengers and catering to domestic flights was inaugurated in 2013 and the older terminal (T2) was refurbished to support international operations.
 The T1 terminal, along with being replete with facilities like of a spa and several lounges is also environment-friendly, built according to green building standards, with sewage treatment plants and provision for rain water harvesting.
 Internal walls of the terminal have been decorated with art and sculpture inspired by Odisha's rich culture.
 Food kiosks, art galleries and bookstores are also included.
 The second terminal (T2) conducts Air India and Air Asia flights.
 Due to these promising developments, it was judged as the best airport in India for two years straight, and in the fiscal year 2016-17, Biju Patnaik International Airport was ranked the 17th busiest airport in India by Airports Authority of India (AAI).

 Proximity: 3 km south of the city centre

 Nearby attractions: A gateway to the capital city of temples, the airport has several tourist attractions accessible from it like Lingaraja Temple (1.5 km), Odisha State Museum (2.6 km), Ratnagiri Buddhist Excavations (4.6 km) among others.

 Connectivity: Well-connected with the rest of the city.
 Easy availability of cab services.